rajansagarwal/gardening/content/notes/home/navigate.md

 - This is especially useful for my [points of reference.](moc/por.md)

 ### Using the Interactive Graph 📈
-- The **teal circle** represents where you are in within the garden of notes.
+- The **teal circle** represents where you are within the garden of notes.
 Hovering to a certain point reveals the connections between the notes, and you can jump from one note to another from here.

 ---